treefrogframework/treefrog-framework/docs/en/user-guide/install/index.md

    ```

 3. Create a shortcut of TreeFrog Command Prompt (Windows only).
-   Right-click on the folder on which you want to create a shortcut and select ⋅⋅⋅"New" – and then click the "shortcut".
+   Right-click on the folder on which you want to create a shortcut and select "New" and then click the "Shortcut".
 Set the links as follows:

    ```
    C:\Windows\System32\cmd.exe /K  C:\TreeFrog\x.x.x\bin\tfenv.bat
    ```

    ('x.x.x' represents the current version you use)